CoopHive/markdown-converter/README.md

 4. **Prepare Your Papers Directory:**

-   - Place all your research paper PDFs in a directory named `papers`.
-Name the papers with its corresponding id from the metadata.json section.
+   - Place all your research paper

 5. **Selecting Database Creation Methods**